Norma Miller, Lindy-Hopping ‘Queen of Swing,’ is dead at 99

 She continued to improve.
 After watching her win the Harvest Moon Ball dance contest at the Apollo Theater in 1934, Herbert White invited her to join his new troupe, the Lindy Hoppers.
 She agreed, and at 15 came under the tutelage of White’s choreographer, Frankie Manning, the master of swing-era dances, who was the inspirational coach of the Lindy Hoppers.

 She was not quite 18 when she met the Marx Brothers, Allan Jones and Maureen O’Sullivan on the Metro-Goldwyn-Mayer lot and made her film debut in “A Day at the Races.”
-She danced and sang with the Lindy Hoppers in the well-known black-cast barn scene number, “All God’s Chillun Got Rhythm,” which featured Ivie Anderson and Duke Ellington’s orchestra.
-The Lindy Hop sequence was nominated for an Academy Award for dance direction.
+She danced and sang with the Lindy Hoppers in the well-known black-cast number “All God’s Chillun Got Rhythm,” which featured singer Ivie Anderson and Duke Ellington’s orchestra.
+The Lindy Hop sequence earned an Academy Award nomination for the choreographer, Dave Gould.

-After completing the filming, the Lindy Hoppers flew to Brazil and were performing in Rio de Janeiro when the bombing of Pearl Harbor plunged the United States into World War II.
+After completing the filming of that sequence, the Lindy Hoppers flew to Brazil and were performing in Rio de Janeiro when the bombing of Pearl Harbor plunged the United States into World War II.
 Unable to find transportation home, the troupe toured for six months in South America before returning home exhausted and nearly broke.

 With the war on, the Lindy Hop began to fade as musical tastes changed.
 In 1942, Miller made her last tour with the Lindy Hoppers, appearing in New York, Washington and Baltimore.
 When her dance partner was drafted into the military, she left the troupe, which disbanded soon after.
 While her career went on for decades, it never returned to the high notes of her early years.